7 Common Reasons for Losing Your Best Talent

 1. Stagnation

 People don’t want to believe they’re locked into a groove and will come to the same place and do a similar thing every day for another 20 or 40 years.
-People want to feel that they’re still continuing to grow in their professional life.
+People want to feel that they’re still continuing to grow in their professional lives.
 They know they’ll need to get it somewhere else if there’s no career ladder or structure for advancement.
 So, for the time being, they’re much more likely to be bored, unhappy, and resentful – things that affect performance and the whole team’s morale.

 2. Being Overworked